jsonapi-rb/jsonapi-rb.github.io/source/guides/deserialization/defining.html.md

 #      type: 'posts',
 #      id: '5',
 #      created_at: '2016-11-18',
+#      title: 'Hello JSON API',
-#      author_id: '12',
+#      user_id: '12',
-#      author_type: 'users',
+#      user_type: 'users',
-#      comment_ids: ['54', '32', '72']
+#      response_ids: ['54', '32', '72']
 #    }
 ```

-The principle is simple: mapping values of elements of the input payload to
+The principle is simple: the payload elements for which a custom deserialization
-fields of the result hash.

-In other words, you declare which elements you are interested in, and which
-fields you want to build from them (choosing the name and the value of the
+scheme was defined will use that, while other fields will be deserialized using
+the default deserialization scheme (which can itself be configured).

-field).
-If the targeted element does not exist in the payload, the corresponding
+Note: If the targeted element does not exist in the payload, the corresponding
 fields are not defined.

 ## Type

 The type of the primary data can be accessed via the `type` DSL method.
-If no
-block is given, it will create a field named `type`.

 Example: